Handbook

 Advisor

 Advisor occurs daily and serves as a home base for students to build relationships with one another and their teacher.
-During this period, students engage in lessons focused on social /emotional learning, build a sense of community, provide academic support and students watch/listen to announcements.
+During this period, students engage in lessons focused on social-emotional learning and academic success.
+Collectively, they build a sense of community, strengthen organizational skills and learn about daily/weekly events.

-Central Middle School serves as a bridge between elementary gifted services and the many advanced and/or enriched offerings at the high school level.
-Throughout the middle school experience, CMS offers enrichments and extensions.
-Prior to registration for each school year, a parent/guardian informational meeting about Gifted and Talent Development programs will be held at Central Middle School.
+Central Middle School serves as a bridge between elementary Talent Development services and the many advanced and/or enriched offerings at the high school level.
+Similar to our elementary schools, CMS offers enrichment and extensions to learning.
+Prior to registration for each school year, a parent/guardian informational meeting about Talent Development programs will be held at Central Middle School.

 Other rigorous academic options Include:

-- Co-Curricular Activities: CMS offers many co-curricular activities to engage gifted learners including academic contests and teams, student government, cultural experiences, music ensembles, arts programs, speech and drama activities, publications, and service groups.
+- Extension Opportunities: CMS offers many co-curricular activities to engage gifted learners including academic contests and teams, student government, cultural experiences, music ensembles, arts programs, speech and drama activities, publications, and service groups.

 - Mastery of Standards: Central Middle School is committed to providing students with the appropriate course placement.
 Most often, course placement is determined by previous coursework; however, when prior learning is unclear, students may be assessed on their mastery of standards to determine course placement.

-- University of Minnesota Talented Youth Mathematics Program (UMTYMP) provides a highly accelerated math program in the evening for exceptional math students.
+UMTYMP: University of Minnesota Talented Youth Mathematics Program (UMTYMP) provides a highly accelerated math program in the evening for exceptional math students.
 Students in this program will have a study period instead of a math class at CMS.
 Registration is in the spring.
-Find more information at http://www.mathcep.umn.edu/umtymp.
+Find more information at http://www.mathcep.umn.edu/umtymp

-- Student Support Plan for Advanced and Enriched Classes: The general expectation for students taking Advanced and/or Enriched courses is that students should earn at least a C- on final term grades.
-If a student earns below a C-, the expectation is that the teacher and student are in communication about what needs to be done to improve.
-Teachers should contact parents/guardians before the end of the term so that there are no surprises when quarter grades are completed.
+Students taking Advanced and/or Enriched courses should earn at least a C- on final term grades.
+If a student earns below a C-, the expectation is that the teacher, student and parent/guardian are in communication about what improvements need to be made and what goals need to be met moving forward.
+The Student Support Team will assess whether the goals are met and what subsequent action is needed.

 Evaluation/Reporting System/Grades